mjdescy/TodoTxtMac/README.md

 - Bold priorities in task list.
 - Colors completed tasks in light gray and applies strikethrough.
 - Colors overdue tasks in purple and tasks due today in red.
 Both these colors are user customizable.
-- User-customizable colors for projects, contexts, due dates, threshold dates, and arbitrary tags in task list.
+- User-customizable colors for projects, contexts, due dates, threshold dates, creation dates, and arbitrary tags in task list.

 ## Mac-specific user interface features